kurniaawann/Study_TypeScript/README.md

 ```
 const hobbies: ReadonlyArray<string> = ["read", "watch"]
 console.log(hobbies[1]);
 ```

 ### tupple araay

--This is an array of predetermined length and can only be viewed
+- This is an array of predetermined length and can only be viewed
 ```

 const person: readonly [string, string, number] = ['kurniawan', 'typescript', 1];
 console.log(person[0]);
 ```